How AI is Changing Home Insurance: Drone Inspections, Satellite Imagery & Your Rates

 Know Your Rights

-If your insurer makes a coverage or pricing decision based on an automated inspection, you are entitled to know the basis for that decision in most states.
-Request the specific findings in writing and ask your state's Department of Insurance about disclosure requirements in your area.
+If your insurer makes a coverage or pricing decision based on an automated inspection, you are entitled in a growing number of states to see the imagery, dispute inaccuracies, and submit proof of repairs.
+Request the specific findings in writing and ask your state's Department of Insurance about disclosure and appeal requirements in your area.

 Automated Flags and Non-Renewals

-AI systems are programmed to flag specific property conditions — and those flags can have immediate consequences.
+AI systems are programmed to flag specific property conditions, and those flags can have immediate consequences.
+Consumer advocates including United Policyholders report homeowners being dropped for issues as small as moss on shingles, overhanging branches, or even shadows the AI misidentifies as damage.
 Common triggers include:

-• Roof age over 10–15 years (varies by carrier and region)
+• Roof age over 15 to 20 years (varies by carrier and region)

 • Moss, algae, or granule loss on shingles